 Aerospace Techs Reduce Employee Heat Stress Risk

-Aircraft seat manufacturer technicians working in a high heat environment needed a cooler protective garment to reduce possible heat stress.
-The protective apparel being worn was hot and uncomfortable, workers were making modifications to the apparel and decreasing the quality and safety effectiveness – exposing themselves to hazards.
+An aircraft seat manufacturer's technicians were working in a high heat environment and needed a cooler protective garment to reduce possible heat stress.
+The protective apparel being worn was hot and uncomfortable resulting in workers making modifications to the apparel, decreasing the quality and safety effectiveness of the suits by exposing themselves to hazards.

 LineDrive conducted a job hazard assessment to review the working environment and exposures at the facility.
-During the assessment it was identified that workerss were cutting holes in their safety garments to provide greater comfort while working; unknowingly reducing the effectiveness and safety of the garment.
+During the assessment it was identified that workers were cutting holes in their safety garments to provide greater comfort while working, unknowingly reducing the effectiveness and safety of the garment.

 Documented Cost Savings:

 The manufacturer will save $6,000 per year by using the Tyvek 400D versus the previously purchased coverall.
-The solution offers a garment that has a lower total cost of ownership as they will last longer resulting in lower overall usage and costs.
+The solution offers a garment that has a lower total cost of ownership, due to the suits lasting longer, resulting in lower overall usage.